infinityofspace/simplelogin-docker-aio/Readme.md

 Note: you still need a postgresql database to run SimpleLogin.
 You can use the official postgresql docker image which is used in the docker-compose example file.
 For more information, see the [Usage](#usage) section.

+## Requirements

+The following general requirements are needed for running SimpleLogin:

+- domain name
+- access to dns entries for this domain
+- tsl cert for the domain
+- public ip address
+- open port 25

+In addition, the following minimum system requirements are required:
+- 1 core
+- min.
+512MB free RAM
+- docker

 ## Usage